Networking-for-Arduino/Arduino-Networking-API/ArduinoNetAPIDev.md

 The [WiFiS3](https://github.com/arduino/ArduinoCore-renesas/blob/main/libraries/WiFiS3) library for the Uno R4 in 2023 introduced further updated API for Server with constructor without a parameter, server.begin with parameter port and server.end().

+The ESP8266 Core, ESP32 Core and RP2040 Core use method `config` in Ethernet library too.
+They also have getter and setter names for DNS and macAddress like the WiFi library.
+It could be the future of the Ethernet library API.

-## TCP/IP
+### TCP/IP

 All Arduino networking libraries are for TCP/IP networks.
 The Client class is for a TCP connection, the Server class is for a TCP listening socket and the UDP class is for receiving and sending UDP messages.
 The Ethernet/WiFi object handles the control of the network interface and hardware.

 Some libraries incorporate the TCP/IP stack, some only communicate with a firmware in the networking module which includes the TCP/IP stack.

 With more powerful MCUs the LwIP TCP/IP stack implementation is now used in many Arduino networking libraries.
 The Arduino API then wraps the network interface(s) configuration and the raw or socket API of LwIP.
 Now multiple LwIP based Arduino networking libraries have support for multiple network interfaces and have Ethernet and WiFi API 'facades'.

-## Not ideal
+### Not ideal

 As every API, the Arduino networking API has some not ideal design choices.
 Some are inherited from Processing networking API.
 The API even has mistakes and mistakes in the first implementation we have to live with.
 (For examples int return values which are used as bool.)